 We give the pre-medication in the exam room with clients in the morning of the procedure and ask the human to wait with the pet for 15 to 20 minutes for the pre-med to take effect.
 This pre-med is typically a mild narcotic and some midazolam.
 In humans, midazolam has an “amnestic” quality, meaning folks don’t remember what happens next.
 We sure hope that amnestic trait translates across to our pet patients!
 Occasionally we might add a microdose of dexdomitor into the mix if a young pet is particularly rambunctious or anxious.
 Pre-meds are given under the skin and we ask the client to wait with the pet for 15 to 20 minutes prior to us taking the patient to the back for IV catheter placement.
 This alone decreases the stress on the pet dramatically.
 Additionally, we limit procedures to 2 or 3 patients per day so that pets don’t wait all day in a kennel before the procedure.
 If we do a 3rd procedure in a day, we typically have that client arrive at 11 am rather than at 8:30 am.
 Anesthesia is an art, and we strive to make the pet as relaxed as possible.
 Once the pet is awake and able to go home, we send the pet home rather than have it sit in a kennel and fret.

 Once the pet is relaxed with the “pre-med”, we also encourage “Pre-anesthetic Global Fast Ultrasound Exams” on the day of the procedure.
 Much as vets have trained clients to run “pre-anesthetic bloodwork” prior to anesthesia, we now do pre-anesthetic ultrasound exams.
 We look at the heart, the lung surface, the kidneys and liver, the spleen, the urinary bladder, the gall bladder.
 Particularly for old timers, we may see incidental findings that help us ensure your pet is safe for anesthesia and help guide us to future wellness care.
 Or, an ultrasound may help us investigate laboratory abnormalities we’ve found on the pre-anesthetic bloodwork.
-We charge a nominal $115 for the pre-anesthetic global fast exam when performed by Dr Joi or Dr Kate or $150 when done by Dr Bill.
+We charge a nominal $115 for the pre-anesthetic global fast exam which are performed by Dr Joi or Dr Kate.
 The pre-anesthetic global fast exam is optional, but we encourage it for middle aged and older pets.
-If a pet has a heart murmur, we encourage a heart ultrasound (aka “echo”) by Dr. Moore prior to the procedure.
-Dr. Moore’s heart evaluations are typically $300 but if the pet is not showing clinical signs for heart disease and we are performing the heart evaluation in order to evaluate the risk for a procedure we discount it to $225 done the morning of the procedure.
+If a pet has a heart murmur, we encourage a heart ultrasound (aka “echo”) prior to anesthesia.

 Once we have everything ready to roll for the procedure, we give an “induction” agent: either Alfaxan or Propofol IV.
 These medications have amongst the lowest cardiac and respiratory depression of any induction agents and are very quickly out of the body.
 We give these meds IV slowly over 1 to 2 minutes to effect until the pet’s relaxed enough that we can place a sterile tube into the trachea (windpipe).
 Thereafter we maintain the pet on “gas” anesthesia and oxygen.
 When a pet is under gas anesthesia we have quick control of the depth of anesthesia.
 Obviously, we keep a pet on as light of a plane of anesthesia as possible.
 Nerve blocks to numb the surgical or dental site help us keep a pet under the lightest plane of anesthesia possible.